Orange Daylily Plants

 Each flower has three petals and very similar sepals in a beautiful, warm golden that rolls out and under at the tips.
 The flower's throat is yellow, around a bit of red.
 Because the fibrous root system forms clumps of leaves and flowers, they exclude other types, so weeding is minimal.

 They are perennials that produce violent golden flowers and emerald green leaves during the blooming season.
-They are clump-forming, can slowly spread to fill areas and act as semi-evergreen ground cover.
+They are clump-forming, it can slowly spread to fill areas that act as semi-evergreen ground cover.
 They are particularly cold-hardy, though they are likely to bloom somewhat early in mild winters.
 The flower is an excellent addition to your landscape because of its bright, vibrant bloom that it can give you from spring to summer months.

 They do their best to get six hours of daily day but can handle a lot of shade.
 They bloom from late spring to early autumn and make excellent cut flowers for vases.
 They are a perfect addition to a hard-to-grow spot or any place needing a colorful filler.